yassblass/zenitsuCoding/README.md

 # zenitsuCoding
-Thisis where all the magic happens.
+This is where all the magic happens.